 In-depth Information on Diagnosis

 Optimal treatment for your dog requires a combination of home and professional veterinary care.
-Follow-up can be critical, especially if your dog does not rapidly improve.
-Administer all prescribed medications as directed.
-Alert your veterinarian if you are experiencing problems treating your pet.
+Follow-up can be critical, especially if your dog does not improve over the expected time frame.

 This disease generally follows a long course.
 Once the dog is stable, much of the supportive care will be done at home.
 This can be a real challenge, especially in large dogs.
 If supported in an upright position, most dogs can drink and eat on their own.
 To avoid the risk of inhaling their meals, it’s imperative to keep your pet upright while eating and drinking.
 Additionally, offering water frequently is important to prevent dehydration.